zehao-here/projects/cuties/think_do.md

 We assume that individuals can set up a `firm` to work together.
 Each firm is made up of one `employer` who specializes in thinking and a number of `employees` who specialize in doing.
 Each individual is free to choose his role in the economy, where he may either be an employer, an employee or a solo worker.
 However, an employer needs to pay wages to his employees to attract them.
 Each individual can freely offer any wage to any other individual, who may then choose to accept or reject the offer.

-**Payoffs.** The intermediate good values zero and cannot be exchanged in the market.
+**Payoffs.** The intermediate good values zero.
 The value of the final good is normalized to be 1.
 An employer's average payoff is his profits, which is the value of the final goods his firm produces minus the wages he pays to all his employees.
 An employee's average payoff is his wage.
 A solo worker's average payoff is the value of the final good he produces.
 Thinking and doing has no costs.
 There is also no other costs, e.g., setting up a firm, finding employees, etc.

 ## Equilibrium